 - Let go of the things that don’t really matter.
 The way the dishes go in the dishwasher, whether the beds are made, the dirty socks on the floor… these things are just not very pressing right now.
 (They really weren’t before either.)
 Keep your eyes on the really big things like loving God and loving other people, the stuff that will matter when this life is over.
 The way we treat each other is more important than all these little issues that we sometimes get hung up on.

 - Try to be aware of his needs during stressful times.
 Some men need extra time alone to think through things, to pray, and to figure out a wise direction.
 Others need extra physical affection.
-Some husbands may feel energized by a shoulder rub.
+Some husbands may feel energized by a shoulder rub or extra intimacy with you.
 Or you may decide to make some of your husband’s favorite meals or treats.
 If he is working from home, perhaps you can carve out a little sanctuary for him and encourage the children to respect Daddy’s space when he is working to try to make things as easy as possible for him.

 - Stop all unnecessary spending immediately.
 If your husband is feeling very stressed about finances, you can help boost his morale by understanding the pressure he is feeling and limiting your purchases to things that your family needs.
 Perhaps you can decide on a budget together.
 Let your husband know that you are a team, you are in this together, and you will do everything you can to help the family pull through this time.